RasanYo/youtube-gpt/README.md

 **Important Notes:**

 - All client-side environment variables must use the `VITE_` prefix to be accessible in the browser
-- `DATABASE_URL` uses Transaction mode for Prisma compatibility with Supabase
+- Database connection is handled automatically by Supabase
 - Never commit `.env.local` or `.env` to version control (both are in `.gitignore`)
 - Use `.env.example` as a template for setting up new environments